How to Easily Access Lutheran Hospital Medical Records

 Requesting Lutheran Hospital Medical Records on Your Own

-A patient or their legal representative can request or examine health records or transmit copies to another hospital.
+A patient or their representative can request or examine health records or transmit copies to another hospital.
 There could be a fee associated with this service.
 Before distributing any records to anybody, l needs a duly completed formal request or consent letter to disseminate personal health information.

 Power of Attorney (POA) applications require a copy of the POA papers.
 If you are 18 years old or have been emancipated, you may obtain your medical records.
-The legal guardian representative of a dead patient's family may request the patient's health records.
+The guardian representative of a dead patient's family may request the patient's health records.

 If the deceased's partner doesn't have a representative, they can submit a request.
 A son/daughter of the deceased patient may also submit a request when there is no partner.